Minnesota Wildflowers

 Notes:

-There is more than 1 species of white violet native to Minnesota.
-Distinguishing features are whether the flower stems have leaves or not, whether the petals are bearded or not, the hairiness of leaves and stems, and the flower size.
-Small White Violet has no stem leaves, is mostly beardless, is hairless, and has smaller than average flowers.
+There is more than one species of white violet native to Minnesota.
+Distinguishing features are whether the flowering stems have leaves, whether the petals are bearded, the hairiness of leaves and stems, and the flower size.
+Small White Violet has no stem leaves, is mostly beardless, is otherwise hairless, and has the smallest flowers of all the white violets in Minnesota.

 • Prairie Restorations - Bringing people together with the land